ourzora/offchain/docs/usage.md

 ## Using a custom RPC provider url

-By default, the pipeline uses a free Ethereum JSON RPC url: `https://cloudflare-eth.com`.
+By default, the pipeline uses `https://cloudflare-eth.com` as the Ethereum JSON RPC url.
 You can specify your own rpc provider url like this:

 ```python
 from offchain.metadata.pipelines.metadata_pipeline import MetadataPipeline